 Some fun facts about the CMSA:

-- Our next National Memory Championship will happen in November 24 2019 simultaneously in Montreal, Toronto and Vancouver.
-Dates and locations for our National Mental Math Championship as well as our next cubing event will be announced in the near future.
+- Our next National Memory Championship will happen in November 24 2019 simultaneously in Montreal and Vancouver.
+Our National Mental Math Championship will happen the day before, November 23, solely in Montreal.

 - Our first national memory and math championships in 2018 were covered extensively in the media.